 I then painted small pieces of dowel rods with black paint, inserted them into the ends and glued them in.
 Then I glued embellishments on either side of the dowel rod.

 One of the embellishments was a bat that I traced on the black paper with a stencil and cut out – then added black paint.

 To finish off my cones, I added spiders.
 I used these spider stickers and some larger spiders that I glued to the sides.

-Here’s some detail of my paper cone Halloween decor . . .
+Here’s some detail of my Halloween craft . . .

 And the Halloween cones one more time.
 I’m sure by now you are convinced that you need paper cones, a scallop punch and of course, Mod Podge.